-Float the mighty Yukon River or paddle the Charley River at this preserve
+Float the mighty Yukon River or paddle the Charley River in this remote preserve.

 Straddling the Yukon River in Interior Alaska, Yukon-Charley Rivers National Preserve includes more than 2.5 million acres along the Canadian border.

-In addition to history, the preserve also boasts abundant wildlife, important archaeological sites and the Charley River, a National Wild and Scenic River, which has been called one of the most spectacular rivers in Alaska.
-The Charley is a cold, clear, intermediate free-flowing stream.
-Most of the river is rated as Class II water on the international scale of river difficulty, with limited areas rated as Class III (more difficult) and during periods of high water some upper sections of the Charley are Class IV rapids.
-In contrast, the Yukon is a broad, silt-laden river in summer due to glacial runoff that flows gently across a narrow floodplain flanked by high bluffs and heavily forested hills.
+The Charley River is a designated National Wild and Scenic River and has been called one of the most spectacular rivers in Alaska.
+Most of the river is rated Class II, with limited areas rated as Class III.
+During periods of high water, some upper sections of the Charley are Class IV rapids.
+In contrast, the Yukon is a broad, silt-laden river in summer due to glacial runoff that flows gently across a narrow floodplain, flanked by high bluffs and heavily forested hills.

-The Yukon-Charley Rivers are home to the largest nesting habitat of American Peregrine Falcons in all of North America.
+The Yukon-Charley Rivers are home to the largest nesting habitat of American peregrine falcons in North America.
 The falcons nest on the bluffs above the rivers, and are evidence of the species’ rebound from the effects of DDT, which was outlawed 1972.
 In August 1999, the U.S. Fish and Wildlife Service removed the American peregrine falcon from the list of endangered and threatened species due to its increase to healthy populations.

-In addition to the falcon, the refuge is also home to a wide variety of waterfowl and migratory birds, such as eagle, loons, owls and cranes.
-Mammals in the preserve include arctic ground squirrel, brown bear, Dall's sheep, moose and snowshoe hare.
-For over 20 years, the Preserve has been monitoring up to twelve wolf packs that routinely utilize its land, providing on-going data for the second longest wolf study in Alaska.
+In addition to falcons, the refuge is also home to a wide variety of waterfowl and migratory birds such as eagles, loons, owls, and cranes.
+Mammals in the preserve include arctic ground squirrels, brown bears, Dall's sheep, moose, and snowshoe hares.
+For over 20 years, the preserve has been monitoring up to twelve wolf packs that routinely utilize its land, providing ongoing data for one of the longest wolf studies in Alaska.

-The preserve has seven public-use cabins that are available on a first come, first served basis.
-The Nation Bluff, Glenn Creek, Kandik River, Slaven's Roadhouse, Slaven's and Smith public use cabins are easily accessed from the Yukon River while the Coal Creek Camp public use cabin requires some hiking off river.
-The preserve also has a number of historical sites that are reached from either river and include Washington Creek Steam Tractor, Coal Creek Dredge, Frank Slaven's Roadhouse that was built in the early 1900s and has been restored as a visitor contact area and public-use cabin.
-The roadhouse is also an official "dog drop" along the Yukon Quest route.
+The preserve has seven public use cabins that are available on a first come, first served basis.
+The Nation Bluff, Glenn Creek, Kandik River, Slaven's Roadhouse, Slaven's, and Smith public use cabins are easily accessed from the Yukon River, while the Coal Creek Camp public use cabin requires some hiking off river.

-The preserve can be reached from Eagle or Circle, both of which are accessible by air taxi from Fairbanks.
-Eagle may also be reached on the Taylor Highway during the summer months.
-Circle is at the end of the 161-mile Steese Highway.
-The river is the primary method of travel in the park, as there are no roads or facilities.
+The preserve can be reached from Eagle or Circle, both of which are accessible by road and by air taxi from Fairbanks.
+Eagle is 170 miles north of Tok on the Taylor Highway near the Canadian border and is accessible by road during the summer.
+Circle is accessible by road year-round and is located at the end of the Steese Highway, 160 miles north of Fairbanks.
+Floating the river is the primary method of travel in the park.